deckhouse/deckhouse/modules/021-cni-cilium/docs/README.md

     * Ubuntu:
       * not working on 18.04
       * to work on 20.04 you need to install hwe-kernel
-    * Astra Linux:
-      * does not work on the Smolensk edition
     * CentOS:
       * 7 (needs new kernel from [repository](http://elrepo.org))
       * 8 (needs new kernel from [repository](http://elrepo.org))